The course aims to consolidate two main fundamental objectives, aligned with the general aims of the Master in Language and Mind:

 Class 1: The rationalist and empiricist roots of modern psychology (ch.
 1 & 2, The Routledge Companion)

 Class 2: Early experimental psychology and Freud’s unconscious (ch.
-3 & 4, The Routledge Companion).
+3 & 4, The Routledge Companion), part 1

 COGNITION AND REPRESENTATION

-Class 8: The language of thought and modularity (ch.
-17 & 18, The Routledge Companion).
+Class 8: Mental representation and the language of thought (ch.
+15 & 17, The Routledge Companion).

 THE NATURE OF INNER SPEECH